 A study of selected major nineteenth-century British prose and poetry, with emphasis on lyric verse.

-ENGL 3355 The Nineteenth-Century Novel.
+ENGL 3355 Romance & Reform: Themes in the English Novel.
 (3) Fall 2015

 A study of the selected 19th century novels, including novels in translation.